joostkremers/pandoc-mode/docs/index.md

 you can go to the options menu.

 Note that if the menu bar is active, `pandoc-mode` also provides a menu in the menu bar.
-It has mostly the same structure as the transient menu and it has the advantage that options that do not apply to the current file (due to its input or output format), are generally greyed out.
-On the other hand, the transient menu shows the value of the options and allows you to change more than one option without having to keep reopening the menu.
-The menu bar menu disappears when you select an option, the transient menu (generally) does not.
-Instead, it can be dismissed with `q`.
+It has mostly the same structure as the transient menu, but it does not show the value of the options and it closes when you change an option.
 Below, I talk about the transient menu specifically, but most of what is said applies to the menu bar menu as well.

 In the options menu, you can set options for running `pandoc` on your input file.
-All Pandoc options can be set from the menu (except for a few that do not make sense, e.g., `--print-default-template`).
-Note that when you set options, they (by default) only apply to the current file, and, more importantly, they only apply to the **current output format**.
+All Pandoc options can be set from the menu (except for a few that do not make sense, e.g., `print-default-template`).
+Note that when you set options, they (by default) only apply to the current file, and, more importantly, they only apply to the current output format.

 This is actually an important point to remember: Pandoc makes it easy to convert an input document to more than one output format, but the settings may (and usually do) differ between output formats.
 Therefore, whenever you change and save a setting in `pandoc-mode`, it *only* applies to the *current* output format.
+In practical terms, this means that when you want to set options for a specific output format, you must always set the output format first.

 ## Input and output formats